A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

 where $\rho:\RN \to \R$ is a given function that prescribes the mean curvature pointwise.
 Maximal, that is when $\rho = 0$, and constant mean curvature spacelike hypersurfaces are important in general relativity as first emphasized in the fundamental paper of Lichnerowicz \cite{Lich}.
 They were later used to study dynamical aspects of general relativity or the structure of the singularities in the space of solutions of Einstein’s equations and in the first proof of the positivity of gravitational mass.
 We refer to \cite{Ba2,Ba3,ChY,FMM,MAR,SY1} and the many references therein.
 It is interesting to notice that the nonlinear differential operator in the left hand side of \eqref{eq:BI2} naturally appears in other contexts, as for instance in the nonlinear electrodynamics of Born and Infeld \cite{B1,B2, BI,BI2,Schr} and in string theory, see e.g. \cite{Gibb98}.
 Calabi \cite{CE} showed in 1968 that Equation \eqref{eq:BI2} with $\rho=0$ has the Bernstein property in dimension $N\le 4$, that is any solution $u$ has to be affine.
 Cheng and Yau \cite{CY} completed this so-called Calabi-Bernstein's theorem and proved in fact its parametric version, i.e. in every dimension, the only maximal space-like hypersurface which is a closed subset of the Lorentz-Minkowski space is a linear hyperplane.
 The validity of the Bernstein property in every dimension contrasts with the less rigid euclidian case \cite{Bern,Sim,Bom,Alm,Flem,SSY}.
 The generalization to entire area maximizing hypersurfaces is attributed to Bartnik, see \cite[Theorem F]{Eck}.
 Later Treibergs \cite{T82} tackled the case of entire spacelike hypersurfaces of constant mean curvature.
 Extensions in Lorentzian product spaces and generalized Robertson-Walker spacetimes were also considered, see for instance \cite{Al,Alb,Pel} and the citations therein.

-The Dirichlet problem for spacelike vertical graphs in $\L^{N+1}$ was solved by Bartnik and Simon \cite{BS}, and Gerhardt \cite{GH} extended those results to the case of vertical graphs contained in a Lorentzian manifolds which can be expressed as a product of a Riemannian manifold times an interval.
+The Dirichlet problem for spacelike vertical graphs in $\L^{N+1}$ was solved by Bartnik and Simon in their seminal paper \cite{BS}, and Gerhardt \cite{GH} extended those results to the case of vertical graphs contained in a Lorentzian manifolds which can be expressed as a product of a Riemannian manifold times an interval.
 Solutions with singularities have been considered in \cite{ Eck,Kl1, Kl2, KM}.

 Bayard \cite{Bayard} studied the more general problem of prescribed scalar curvature.
 For radial graphs, to our knowledge, the only available result concerns entire spacelike hypersurfaces with prescribed scalar curvature which are asymptotic to the light-cone \cite{Bayard1} and our contribution \cite{BIA2} where we investigate the existence and uniqueness of spacelike radial graphs spanning a given boundary datum lying on the hyperbolic space $\mathbb H^N$.